What is a charity?

 A charity in Scotland is an organisation registered with the Office of the Scottish Charity Regulator (OSCR) having met the charity test.
 To meet the charity test, an organisation must have only charitable purposes and must provide public benefit in Scotland or elsewhere.
 In addition it must:

 - not allow its property to be used for non-charitable purposes

 - must not allow Ministers to direct or otherwise control its activities

 - must not be a political party, and not have as its purposes the advancement of a political party.

-Voluntary organisations come in all different shapes and sizes and not all are charities.
-Of the 45,000 voluntary organisations in Scotland, only half are registered charities.
+Voluntary sector organisations come in all different shapes and sizes and not all are charities.
+Of the 45,000 voluntary sector organisations in Scotland, only half are registered charities.
 Find out more about charitable status.